xray-forge/xray-16-types/README.md

 ## 🧱 Usage

-Types are used with [xrf template](https://github.com/xray-forge/stalker-xrf-template) and are heavy part of it.
+Types are used with [xrf template](https://github.com/xray-forge/stalker-xrf-template) and can be referenced as an example.

 ## 🎮 Updating types

 For easier navigation over codebase and typing following rules are applied:

-- Runtime accessible values should be re-exported with index.d.ts file, all other things are considered ambient
 - Type declaration should have \@source docblock with matching c++ counterpart signature
-- Follow tsdoc guidelines
-- Variable and class namings follow c++ conventions for easier binding
+- Variable and class namings follow c++ conventions for easier binding and matching engine codebase
-- XRay types should be prefixed with IXR or TXR if they do match runtime types
+- XRay types should be prefixed with IXR or TXR if they do not have runtime representation
-- If method is not native to X-Ray engine and was added in one of updates, mark it with comment annotation if possible

-!
-Do not use XR\_\* prefixed classes in runtime since it will cause error, consider it only for typing.

 ## 📦Extending C++ classes and overriding virtual methods